Types of Companies: 3 Essential Classifications in India

 For example, if a shareholder has purchased 1000 shares of Rs.
 10 each, their liability will only be limited to Rs.
 10,000.

-In a company limited by guarantee, the members act as guarantors.
-These members guarantee to pay a specific amount towards the company’s debts in case of liquidation.
+The members, of a company limited by guarantee, guarantee the company’s debts.
+These members guarantee to pay a specific amount towards the company’s debts in the event of liquidation.

 These companies do not have a share capital, and members are not considered shareholders.
 Instead, members guarantee to contribute a certain amount of money towards the company’s debts.